-As described in Section 37-60-115(8)(e)(I), pilot project applications submitted to the Board for consideration must include, at a minimum, the following:
+- 1. As described in Section 37-60-115(8)(e)(I), pilot project applications submitted to the Board for consideration must include, at a minimum, the following: - a. a description of the proposed pilot project; - b. an analysis of the historical use, the historical consumptive use, and the historical return flows of the water rights or contract rights to water proposed to be used for temporary municipal, agricultural, environmental, industrial, or recreational use using a water budget model; - c. a map showing all parcels that will be fallowed as part of the pilot project; - d. evidence that the applicant has satisfied the requirements in II.K. below;

-- 1. a description of the proposed pilot project; - 2. an analysis of the historical use, the historical consumptive use, and the historical return flows of the water rights or contract rights to water proposed to be used for temporary municipal use using a water budget model; - 3. a map showing all parcels that will be fallowed as part of the pilot project; - 4. evidence that the applicant has satisfied the requirements in II.K. below; - 5. a description of the source of water to be used to replace all historical return flow obligations, with evidence that the source will provide a firm yield of water to replace all return flow obligations, during the pilot project and after completion of the pilot project; and - 6. any additional information requested by the Board.
+- e. a description of the source of water to be used to replace all historical return flow obligations, with evidence that the source will provide a firm yield of water to replace all return flow obligations, during the pilot project and after completion of the pilot project; and-; - f. any additional information requested by the Board.